-The Churches Education Commission is the main provider of religious instruction courses in New Zealand Primary Schools.
+The Churches Education Commission (now rebranded to “Launchpad“) is the main provider of religious instruction courses in New Zealand Primary Schools.
 They have members of affiliated churches going into hundreds of schools throughout New Zealand every week running their courses.
 Their courses have been described by Victoria University Professor of Religious Studies, Paul Morris, as “inappropriate and likely objectionable” to secular, non-Christian and non-evangelical parents and students.
 A 2013 review of their Australian “Religion in Life” programme (sometimes used here) by Professor Marion Maddox of MacQuarie University said that the programme has become “increasingly evangelical”.

 New Zealand Educational Institute (NZEI)

 The New Zealand Educational Institute is the largest education trade union in New Zealand.
-They offer support for teachers and lobby government on educational issues.
+They offer support for teachers and lobby the government on educational issues.
 However, they have protected the rights of religious groups to enter secular state primary schools for decades.
 This conflicts with their own code of ethics but they have done nothing to address religious discrimination against non-Christians.
 Read more about the NZEI policy on religious instruction.

 Teaching Council of Aotearoa